potherca-abandoned/Dark-Helmet/README.md

 For the sake of portability (i.e. switching tools), it doesn't allow you to add tasks/tickets the way you would with a todo-app or bug tracking system (you should just use a todo-app or bug tracking system for that).
 It will, however, allow you to connect it to other sources and take your tasks from there.
 It comes with connectors for JIRA and Github already on board.
 It can connect to any product or services that has a web API, all you need to do is write the code or ask me to write it for you ;-)

 ## About the name...
-![Dark Helmet][dark_helmet]
+![Dark Helmet][dark_helmet_img]

-[dark_helmet]: https://github.com/potherca/Dark-Helmet/raw/master/dark_helmet.jpg  "I am your father's brother's nephew's cousin's former roommate!"
+[dark_helmet_img]: https://github.com/potherca/Dark-Helmet/raw/master/dark_helmet.jpg  "I am your father's brother's nephew's cousin's former roommate!"
+[build_status]: http://travis-ci.org/potherca/Dark-Helmet "Current Build Status"
-[build_status]: http://travis-ci.org/potherca/Dark-Helmet.png?branch=master "Current Build Status"
+[build_status_img]: http://travis-ci.org/potherca/Dark-Helmet.png?branch=master "Current Build Status"